weatherlayers/weatherlayers-gl/README.md

 Weather Visualization Layers and Controls for deck.gl

-Valid license file is required to use the library in production.
+A valid license file is required to use the library in production.
 Contact [support@weatherlayers.com](mailto:support@weatherlayers.com) for details.

 * [Homepage](https://weatherlayers.com/)
 * [Demo](https://demo.weatherlayers.com/)